What makes an

 The first stop on your quest for a mattress that will lower your carbon footprint is materials.
 You want to look for latex, which is the most natural option on the market.
 Derived from the sap of the rubber tree, no trees are forested or harmed in the process of cultivating latex.
 The nature-based content is also biodegradable.

 Comfort wise, latex offers a unique buoyant quality that delivers superior pressure point relief.
-One of the most popular sustainable sleep solutions at Brooklyn Bedding is the EcoSleep Hybrid—combining 100 percent natural latex with recyclable, individually encased coils for deeper compression support.
-The EcoSleep hybrid is flippable, allowing sleepers to choose a firmness level specific to individual preference.
+One of the most popular sustainable sleep solutions is the EcoSleep — combining 100 percent natural latex, organic cotton, organic wool, and individually encased coils for deeper compression support.

 The next step in ensuring your eco-conscious sleep is to thoroughly investigate the manufacturer of your sleep products.
 Environmentally friendly manufacturing protects the planet from exploitation and conserves natural resources.
 A manufacturer should ultimately be striving for zero waste, adopting the three R’s of reduction, reuse and recycling in their facilities.

 In addition, look for a company that manages production start to finish—the ultimate way to reduce waste is to keep the integration vertical.
 Brooklyn Bedding is still one of the only online mattress retailers to masterfully design, construct, and ship mattresses from its very own state-of-the-art factory in Phoenix, Arizona.